TsonduLi/RFB-SedimentDepth-Prediction-ImgProc/README.md

 ## Acknowledgments

-- Our team of researchers and engineers dedicated to advancing robotic manipulation technology.
+- To all contributors and researchers dedicated to the advancement of energy storage technologies.
-- The scientific community for ongoing support and collaboration.
+- The MATLAB community for providing invaluable resources and support.